carmenbianca/report-liferay/plan.md

 with a very clear split down the middle between the \gls{outbound} licensing component and the \gls{inbound} licensing component.

-### Outbound {#goal-reuse}

-Automating \gls{outbound} licensing compliance is closely related to the problem in section \ref{license-headers}.
-There are going to be some challenges in implementing this policy, but it is equally important that the policy be tested against.
-Therefore, this goal presents the following sub-goals:

-- Write a mechanism that converts the licensing headers in Liferay's codebase to the format found in listing \ref{lst:reuse-header}.
-This is a single-use mass-conversion program that does not need to be maintained or rigorously designed.

-- Write a mechanism that automatically verifies (lints) the codebase against Liferay's \gls{outbound} licensing policy.

-There is one optional sub-goal.
-As described in section
-\ref{copyright-assignment} and section \ref{license-headers}, Liferay offers a separately licensed version of their product to paying customers.
-From that fact stems the following sub-goal:

-- Unify the licensing header for both the community and the enterprise version of Liferay Portal.
-See section \ref{liferay-portal}.

-This sub-goal might be tricky from a legal perspective, though, and remains entirely optional.
-And it is, as far as this internship is concerned, out-of-scope from a software engineering perspective.

 ### Inbound {#goal-inbound}

 All code that enters the project must have its licensing checked.
 More often